 |Page tools: Print Page Print All RSS Search this Product|

-These differences have come about for a number of reasons.
-The inclusion of mortgage interest and consumer credit charges in the living cost indexes has a significant impact on employee and other government transfer recipient households.
-The inclusion of mortgage interest and consumer credit charges and the different treatments of housing and insurance in the LCIs result in variations between the LCIs and the CPI series.
-The expenditure patterns of those households measured by the LCIs differ from those of the overall household sector covered by the CPI; these also contribute to differences in the percentage changes.
+The inclusion of mortgage interest and consumer credit charges, and the different treatments of housing and insurance costs in the LCIs result in variations between the LCIs and the Consumer Price Index (CPI).
+The expenditure patterns of those households measured by the LCIs differ from those of the overall household sector in scope of the CPI; these also contribute to differences in the percentage changes.

 These documents will be presented in a new window.